justin-marian/gps-tracker/README.md

 ### 3.1.
 Kernel Source and Configuration

-- A **v6.12 Linux kernel** was used, fetched from the official [Linux GitHub repository](https://github.com/torvalds/linux/), using a verified tag for that release.
+- A **v6.12 Linux kernel** was used, fetched from the official [Linux GitHub repository](https://github.com/torvalds/linux/), verified tag for that release.
 - Main adjustments include:
   - Enabling the custom kernel option and disabling auto versioning (e.g., `-si-justin-marian.popescu`).
   - Specifying the location of the kernel tar.xz archive.